Robert Blake (actor): Aftermath

 On July 16, 2012, Blake was interviewed on CNN's Piers Morgan Tonight.
-When asked about the night of Bakley's murder, Blake became defensive and angry, stating he resented Morgan's questioning and felt he was being interrogated.
-Morgan responded he was only asking questions that he felt people were eager to have answered.
+When asked about the night of Bakley's murder, he became defensive and angry, saying he resented the questions and felt he was being interrogated.
+Morgan said he was only asking questions he felt people were eager to have answered.

 In January 2019, Blake was interviewed by 20/20.
-Initially, he seemed to decline the interview and instead delegated it to a friend, but then began to participate, discussing the murder and the behavior of the police officers who dealt with him, the culture of Hollywood and its reaction to the event, and his early life and difficulties with his parents.
+Initially, he seemed to decline the interview and instead delegated it to a friend, but then he began to participate, discussing the murder and the behavior of the police officers who dealt with him, the culture of Hollywood and its reaction to the event, and his early life and difficulties with his parents.

-In September 2019, Blake started a YouTube channel titled "Robert Blake: I ain't dead yet, so stay tuned," on which he discussed his life and career.
+In September 2019, Blake started a YouTube channel titled "Robert Blake: I ain't dead yet, so stay tuned", on which he discussed his life and career.

-Later in October the same year, Blake's daughter, Rose Lenore, opened up about her childhood and how the trial affected her.
-She discussed reuniting with her father, visiting her mother's grave and her own desire to get into acting.
-Regarding knowing the truth about her mother's murder and whether Blake did it she declined to know the details but is open to knowing the truth "If it's ever an option".
+In October 2019, Blake's daughter Rose Lenore opened up about her childhood and how the trial affected her.
+She discussed reuniting with her father, visiting her mother's grave, and her own desire to get into acting.
+She disclaimed knowledge of the truth about her mother's murder and said she was open to learning the truth "if it's ever an option".

-In 2021, Blake opened up a website, "Robert Blake's Pushcart", where scripts, memorabilia, and books including his autobiography Tales of a Rascal are available to read and in the case of the latter can be ordered.
+In 2021, Blake started a website, "Robert Blake's Pushcart", where scripts, memorabilia, and books including his autobiography Tales of a Rascal are available to read and in the case of the latter can be ordered.

 Quentin Tarantino's novel Once Upon a Time in Hollywood, based on his film of the same name, is dedicated to Blake.
-Notably, Blake's later life dealing with his wife's murder mirrors Brad Pitt's character Cliff Booth who is also accused of murdering his wife.
+Brad Pitt's character in the film, Cliff Booth, is also accused of murdering his wife.

 Death

-Blake died from heart disease in Los Angeles, on March 9, 2023, at the age of 89.
+Blake died from heart disease in Los Angeles on March 9, 2023, aged 89.